GUIDELINES ON MODERN PR AND INFLUENCERS

 Before you start any public relations effort, ask yourself this: What about this (project, initiative, event, etc.) is important and newsworthy?
 If it’s something of public concern, such as an event that’s open to the community or an initiative the public should be aware of, start there.

-Next, share this information at the very BEGINNING of your dialogue with media contacts.
-Reporters today are constantly inundated with an endless stream of potential news stories and information, so starting with the highest level (most newsworthy) of information for your media pitch will help your message grab attention.
+Next, share this information at the very beginning of your dialogue with media contacts.
+Reporters are inundated with an endless stream of potential news stories and information.
+So, starting at the top level with the most newsworthy information can help your message grab their attention.

 Know Your Influencers

-So, what is an “influencer” and why are they important to modern public relations?
-The internet has created a new marketplace full of personalities, bloggers and other “journalists” who have massive followings online.
-Influencers attract followers who align with your company’s offerings, so they directly engage your target audience about your products or services.
+Influencer marketing is strategic, as it attracts followers who align with your company’s offerings, so they directly engage your target audience about your products or services.

-Search Facebook, Twitter and trade publications/blogs for influencers that will work for you and your brand’s message.
-When researching potential influencers, consider the following: their presence in your sector or industry, their social and/or subscription-based following and, most importantly, their compatibility with your brand.
+Search TikTok, Facebook, Twitter, blogs and trade publications for influencers that might align with your brand’s positioning.
+When researching potential influencers, consider the following: their presence in your sector or industry, their social and/or subscription-based following, and most importantly, their compatibility with your brand.
+Most influencers involve a “pay to play” strategy, which leads us to our next piece of advice.